Slimane of Morocco: Decline of authority

 In the spring of 1819, during an epidemic of plague, the sultan decided to lead a major expedition against the Ait Umalu tribe as advised by Muhammad bin al-Ghazi, leader of the Zemur tribe.
-The army was assembled in Tadla and was made up of Haouz tribes, a northern army, Arab tribes of Azghar, the Udayda, and the 'Abid al-Bukhari.
+The army was assembled in Tadla and was made up of Haouz tribes, a northern army, Arab tribes of Azghar, the Udaya, and the 'Abid al-Bukhari.
 The number of Makhzen troops assembled in Tadla amounted to 60,000 men, and in May 1819, Mawlay Sulayman headed to the Adekhsan where the Ait Umalu were raided, and the two sides engaged in a battle soon after.
 The battle was intense, however on the second day of the battle, Muhammad bin al-Ghazi abandoned the sultan and joined the Ait Umalu.
-The Makhzen troops were overwhelmed between the mountain and lowland rebels, and all tribal contingents deserted the sultan, who was left with the Udayda and 'Abid al-Bukhari.
+The Makhzen troops were overwhelmed between the mountain and lowland rebels, and all tribal contingents deserted the sultan, who was left with the Udaya and 'Abid al-Bukhari.
 By the end of the battle, the Makhzen armies were routed.
 Mawlay Ibrahim was wounded, and Mawlay Sulayman himself was imprisoned.
-However, the sultan was shown every respect as he was a Sharif (direct descendant of the Prophet Muhammad), and was released three days later.
+However, the sultan was shown every respect as he was a Sharif (direct descendant of Muhammad), and was released three days later.

 This was followed by a rebellion in Fes in 1820, and Ibrahim bin Yazid proclaimed himself sultan there.
 From March 1821 to April 1822, Mawlay Sulayman turned his attention to suppressing the rebellions in Fes and Tetuan, sending an army of 15,000 men to Tetuan.
 The sieges lasted for about a year, and in the spring of 1821, the rebels suffered a major defeat at the hands of the Makhzen troops, and in July, the troops of the sultan inflicted heavy losses on the Ait Umalu.
 Subsequently, Mawlay Sulayman headed north to inspect the forces besieging Tetuan and spent most of the winter directing military operations from Tangier.
 Despite receiving a reinforcement of 3,000 men from Dukkala who were mobilised by his nephew Mawlay Abd al-Rahman, the sultan failed to break the resistance of Tetuan, but succeeded in capturing the fortress of Martil in January 1822.
 Mawlay Sulayman decided to break the siege and return to besieging Fes.
 Throughout the next month, Mawlay Sulayman pacified the regions north and east of Fes, and following the long siege of Fes, the people of the city opened the gates to the sultan who entered the city on 20 April 1822, and the people of Tetuan did the same soon after on 3 May 1822.

 After this, he was himself defeated near Marrakesh in 1822 and had little power left.
 Mawlay Sulayman entrusted the Ulama of Fes to proclaim his nephew Abd al-Rahman as the new Sultan once he died.
 Mawlay Sulayman died on 28 November 1822 and was succeeded by Abd al-Rahman bin Hisham.